 Although you should be up and about in a day or two, plan on taking it easy for at least the first week after surgery.
-You should be able to shower and shampoo your hair within two days, or as soon as the bandage is removed.
+You should be able to shower and shampoo your hair within two days, or as soon as the bandage comes off.

 Most patients are back to work or school in a week to 10 days.
 Endoscopic patients may feel ready to return even sooner.
-Vigorous physical activity should limited for several weeks, including jogging, bending, heavy housework, sex, or any activity that increases your blood pressure.
-Prolonged exposure to heat or sun should be limited for several months.
+Limit vigorous physical activity for several weeks, including jogging, bending, heavy housework, sex, or any activity that increases your blood pressure.
+Avoid prolonged exposure to heat or sun for several months.

-As the nerves heal, numbness on the top of your scalp may be replaced by itching.
+As the nerves heal, itching may replace numbness on the top of your scalp.
 These sensations may take as long as six months to fully disappear.
-If bandages were used, they will be removed a day or two after surgery.
-Most stitches or clips will be removed within two weeks, sometimes in two stages.
+If your surgeon used bandages, you will be clear to remove them a day or two after surgery.
+You’ll have most stitches or clips removed within two weeks, sometimes in two stages.

 Some of your hair around the incision may fall out and may temporarily be a bit thinner.
 Normal growth will usually resume within a few weeks or months.
 Permanent hair loss is rare.

-Incision site pain is usually minimal, but can be controlled with medication, if necessary.
+Incision site pain is usually minimal, but you can control it with medication, if necessary.
 Endoscopic forehead lift patients usually experience less of the itching sensation felt by patients who have had the classic forehead lift.

-The stitches or staples used to close the incisions are usually removed within a week and the temporary fixation screws within two weeks.
+You’ll usually get the stitches or staples used to close the incisions removed within a week and the temporary fixation screws within two weeks.

 Frequently Asked Questions About Brow Lifts